 - Automatically record every webinar

-- Communicate pre and post webinar with built in autoresponders
+- Communicate before and post-webinar with built-in autoresponders

-- Know your data with our advanced analytics and tracking
+- Know your data with advanced analytics and tracking

 If you’ve been following the rise of webinars, you’re likely already familiar with GoToWebinar.
 It’s been around almost since the beginning.

-It also some advanced lead management and reporting tools which allows you to integrate with your existing CRM to handle lead generation and event creation all in one place.
+It also features some advanced lead management and reporting tools which allow you to integrate with your existing CRM.
+By doing so, you can handle lead generation and event creation all in one place.

 Additionally, GoToWebinar enables you to brand your webinar materials, generate questions that capture relevant registrant info, and keep an eye on participant attentiveness with an engagement dashboard.

-But it doesn’t come without its drawbacks.
-While it does allow up to 3,000 participants, you’ll have to pay for them.
+But keep in mind, it does come with a few drawbacks.
+While it allows up to 3,000 participants, you’ll have to pay for them.
 The basic plan only allows 100.

-Beyond that, it’s not quite as easy to use as WebinarJam.
+Beyond that, it’s not quite as user-friendly as WebinarJam.